Guthen/guthlevelsystem/README.md

 ## For developpers

 This addon offers for developpers some SERVER functions.
-If you want to get LVL/XP/NXP on CLIENT, (check the of this addon `cl_hud.lua`) use :
+If you want to get LVL/XP/NXP on CLIENT, (check the `cl_hud.lua` of this addon) use :
 + `ply:GetNWInt("LEVELSYSTEM:LVL", 0)`
 + `ply:GetNWInt("LEVELSYSTEM:XP", 0)`
 + `ply:GetNWInt("LEVELSYSTEM:NXP", 0)`